eye-on-surveillance/sawt/README.md

-# The Great Inquirer
+# Sawt

 Work in Progress

-The Great Inquirer is a platform designed to facilitate direct communication between New Orleanians and their city council representatives.
+Sawt is a tool designed to bridge the communication gap between New Orleanians and their city council representatives.

 ## Quickstart (no web)
 1. `cd packages/backend && pip install -r requirements && python src`